MARKET SNAPSHOT: Stocks Hit Records For 4th Straight Day After Jobs Report; S&P 500, Nasdaq Set For Best Week In A Year

 What's driving the market?

-The gains over the week have been buoyed by the recently passed corporate tax-cut package in the U.S., rising commodity prices, and robust corporate earnings.
+The gains over the week have been buoyed by the recently passed corporate tax-cut package, rising commodity prices, and robust corporate earnings.
 Solid economic data and low bond yields have also been cited as contributing factors.

 What the data are saying?